Caves de Rauzan Visit

 After the tour, we enjoyed a tasting of Château Batailley’s wines.
 This was followed by a lovely lunch hosted by the winery’s president.
 I cannot express enough how kind and generous our hosts were.
 The entire day was magical, and I extend my heartfelt thanks to everyone involved.

-During the alcoholic fermentation of red wine in a tank, yeast converts sugar into alcohol, producing a significant amount of carbon dioxide (CO2).
+During alcoholic fermentation of red wine in a tank, yeast converts sugar into alcohol, producing significant amounts of carbon dioxide (CO2).
 This gas pushes solid components, such as grape skins, pulp, and seeds, upward to the top of the tank, forming a layer known as the “cap of marc.”

-Throughout the alcoholic fermentation process, this cap is pushed down into the fermenting grape juice at the discretion of the winemaker.
+Throughout alcoholic fermentation, the cap is pushed down into the fermenting grape juice at the winemaker’s discretion.
 The technique used to break up the floating fruit skins and solids and push them back into the wine is called “punching the cap.”
 This practice enhances the wine’s flavor and varies in intensity depending on the winemaker’s goals.
 Instead of punching down, a winemaker may choose to use the “pouring over method.”

-After the alcoholic fermentation and any additional maceration have been completed, the wine is “racked,” which means it is transferred from the tank to another tank or barrel.
+After alcoholic fermentation and any additional maceration are complete, the wine is “racked,” meaning it is transferred from the tank to another tank or barrel.
 At this stage, the wine is known as free-run wine, which is the liquid that flows out of the tank by gravity when the bottom valve is opened after fermentation.

 The "cap of marc" is being removed from the tank for pressing